jpb12002/Bikesharing/README.md

   - 1,530,272 rides by males
   - 588,431 rides by females
   - 225,521 rides from users who preferred not to answer/other gender
-- Peak trip start time in was at 5-6 PM
+- Peak trip start time was at 5-6 PM
 - Lowest trip start time was between 1-5 AM

 ### Checkout Times for Users